seetarampandeygit/RNN_Stock_Price_Prediction_SeetaRamP_Shambhavi/README.md

 ## Conclusions (Major)
-- Variation in Google stocks is barely visible in weekly, monthly, or quarterly trends.
-- There is a slight increase in variation in the Amazon and IBM stocks, as quarterly variation > monthly variation > weekly variation.
-- Variation in Microsoft stock is visible in all three weekly, monthly, and quarterly trends.
-- Microsoft stocks have a bit of variation in daily trend.
-At the same time, variation in other stocks is minimal.

-- Except for the feature "volume", all other features of a particular company have a high positive correlation.
-- Volumes of different companies have an approx 40% to 50% correlation between them

-- For both the cases (1- Single stock predictions and 2- Multiple stock predictions):
+- 1.For both the cases (1- Single stock predictions and 2- Multiple stock predictions):
   - LSTM models were better (<font color = 'Red'> and very close to the actual values <font color = 'Black'>) in predictions with lower 'Mean Squared Error' (MSE).
-  - Sometimes the MSE for LSTM models was almost half of the SimpleRNN models..
+  - The MSE for LSTM models were almost half of the SimpleRNN models..

+- GOOGL: The model captures the overall trend well but lags slightly during some volatile periods (noticeable deviations around peaks and valleys).

+- MSFT: Predictions are very close to actuals.
+Slight under/overshoots exist, but overall the model fits extremely well.

+- IBM: Model captures broad trends but struggles a bit during high fluctuations (ups and downs around points 20–80).

+- AMZN: The model tracks actual prices very closely, even during volatility.

 ## Acknowledgements